cxxyao2/ng-report/README.md

 - jwt-decode
 - ngx-cookie-service
 - pdfmake
-  (These package names are self-explanatory.No extra explanation here.)
+  (These package names are self-explanatory.
+No extra explanation.)

 ## Main Functions